jaredhanson/passport-google-oauth2/README.md

 #### Funding

 This software is provided to you as open source, free of charge.
-The time and effort to develop and maintain this project is dedicated by [@jaredhanson](https://github.com/jaredhanson).
+The time and effort to develop and maintain this project is volunteered by [@jaredhanson](https://github.com/jaredhanson).
 If you (or your employer) benefit from this project, please consider a financial contribution.
 Your contribution helps continue the efforts that produce this and other open source software.